 "Most cats will achieve their ideal weight within six to eight months."

-For most cats, the secret to weight loss is a dedicated, committed and concerned family.
-Cats don't understand that their excess weight is killing them.
+For most cats, the secret to weight loss is a dedicated, committed, and concerned family.
+Cats do not understand that their excess weight is causing them harm.
 It is up to us as good stewards to protect them from harm and not inadvertently contribute to their premature death or development of debilitating diseases.
-Together - your veterinary healthcare team, you and your family - we can help your cat achieve a healthy body weight and condition safely and successfully.
+Together, you and your veterinary healthcare team can help your cat achieve a healthy body weight and condition safely and successfully.